ModelarData/ModelarDB-RS/docs/user/README.md

 `modelardbd` can be configured before the server is started using command line flags or environment variables.
 Flags take precedence over environment variables, which take precedence over the configuration file, which takes precedence over the built-in defaults.
+Note that the connection settings `--host` and `--port` are not persisted in the configuration file.
 Variables marked with ✓ in the **Updatable** column can also be updated while the server is running using the `UpdateConfiguration` action without requiring a restart.
 The update is persisted in the configuration file.

 | **CLI Flag**                              | **Environment Variable**                           | **Default** | **Updatable** | **Description**                                                                                                                |
 |-------------------------------------------|----------------------------------------------------|-------------|---------------|--------------------------------------------------------------------------------------------------------------------------------|